thruston/python-tabulate/README.md

 any names, the columns will be labeled `a`, `b`, `c`, etc which might help you work out which is which when rearranging.

+If you want to replace the existing labels try

+    pop 0 label [name name...]

 ### make - set the output format